Skip to main content

 Intercity bus transportation is an important part of our transportation network, especially for people in smaller or rural communities that don’t have ready access to planes or trains.
 Bus transportation is often more affordable than other options, and many people enjoy being out on the roadways without having to worry about driving.
 About 60 million people use intercity bus services every year.

 There are a few large companies that serve many bus lines, and many smaller companies, including charter bus companies, that serve a smaller number of routes.
-Here are some of the large companies:

-• Greyhound Lines, Inc. — Greyhound Bus Lines is the largest provider of intercity bus service in the U.S.
+• Greyhound Lines, Inc.: Greyhound Bus Lines is the largest provider of intercity bus service in the U.S.

-• Indian Trails — Indian Trails serves Michigan and the Midwest region
+• Indian Trails: Indian Trails serves Michigan and the Midwest region.

-• Miller Transportation (Hoosier Ride) — Hoosier Ride serves Indiana, Kentucky, Michigan, and Tennessee
+• Miller Transportation (Hoosier Ride): Hoosier Ride serves Indiana, Kentucky, Michigan, and Tennessee.

-• Trailways — Trailways, more a network of companies that provide intercity bus service than a single company, often allies with Greyhound
+• Trailways: Trailways, more a network of companies that provide intercity bus service than a single company, often allies with Greyhound.

-• Jefferson Lines — Jefferson Lines serves Arkansas, Idaho, Iowa, Kansas, Minnesota, Missouri, Montana, Nebraska, North Dakota, Oklahoma, South Dakota, Texas, Wisconsin, Washington, and Wyoming
+• Jefferson Lines: Jefferson Lines serves Arkansas, Idaho, Iowa, Kansas, Minnesota, Missouri, Montana, Nebraska, North Dakota, Oklahoma, South Dakota, Texas, Wisconsin, Washington, and Wyoming.

-• Megabus — Megabus serves 135 cities out of 12 hubs (Atlanta, Chicago, Los Angeles, New York, Philadelphia, Pittsburgh, San Francisco, Dallas, Houston, San Antonio, Washington, D.C., and Toronto)
+• Megabus: Megabus serves 135 cities out of 12 hubs (Atlanta, Chicago, Los Angeles, New York, Philadelphia, Pittsburgh, San Francisco, Dallas, Houston, San Antonio, Washington, D.C., and Toronto).

 Because it’s the largest provider, we will focus on Greyhound’s terms of service.
 Other companies’ terms will likely differ.
 Make sure you read them carefully before you book your trip.

-Let's start with reasons why you might want to sue.
-Although they generally provide a safe and convenient means of transportation, intercity bus services aren't free from having problems.
 Most complaints involve travel delays or cancellations.
 Some involve lost luggage.
 Occasionally, a bus may be in a crash and bus passengers get hurt or killed.
 Here are a few examples.

-Travel Delays
+Travel Delays and No-Show Buses

-Lost Luggage
+Lost Luggage Claims

 Suppose you are a cosplayer heading to San Diego by bus for Comic-Con.
 You are going as Green Lantern, so you make sure to pack your limited-edition power ring and limited-edition power battery for the convention.
-When you get to the bus station in San Diego, you find that Greyhound somehow lost your bag.
-Replacing those collector's items would cost you thousands of dollars.
+When you get to the bus station in San Diego, you find that Greyhound has somehow lost your bag.
+Replacing those collector’s items would cost you thousands of dollars.

-Personal Injury
+Personal Injury and Bus Accidents

 Suppose your favorite aunt is coming to visit for Thanksgiving.
 She’s afraid of flying, so she decides to take a Greyhound bus.
 On the way, the bus driver falls asleep at the wheel and runs into a bridge.
 Your aunt sustains serious injuries in the bus crash.